tiyd-python-2015-08/tiyd-python-2015-08.github.io/content/pages/prework.md

 1. Sign up for a free account at [GitHub](https://github.com/join).
 1. Make sure to add a profile picture and your full name, since this will help me learn your name and face.
 1. Follow the instructions to [Generate an SSH key](https://help.github.com/articles/generating-ssh-keys/), including adding the SSH key to your GitHub account and testing the connection.
+1. Make sure you've completed the steps on the [Mac setup]({filename}/pages/mac.md) page before proceeding - you must install the XCode command-line tools for the next few commands to work.
 1. Configure some global git settings at the command line by running the following commands, replacing **Your Name** and **you@example.com** with your own name and email address that you use for GitHub:
 ```bash
 $ git config --global user.name "Your Name"